jncn/tunnelblick/Building Tunnelblick from Source Code.markdown

 ## 1. Supported Versions of macOS and Xcode

-The current version of Tunnelblick should be built using:
- * Xcode 15.4  on macOS 14.5 on an Intel or Apple Silicon Mac; Rosetta is required on Apple Silicon Macs because of a bug in Apple's "files" command line utility.
+The current version of Tunnelblick should be built using Xcode 15.4 on macOS 14.5 on an Intel or Apple Silicon Mac.
+Rosetta is required on Apple Silicon Macs because of a bug in Apple's "files" command line utility.

 Tunnelblick will be a Universal binary and run natively on Intel or Apple Silicon processors.

-Other versions of Xcode and macOS may fail to build Tunnelblick, or create Tunnelblick binaries that crash or have other unpredictable behavior.
+Other versions of Xcode and macOS may fail to build Tunnelblick, or create Tunnelblick binaries that crash or have other unpredictable behaviour.

 ## 2. Getting the Tunnelblick Source Code